Friday, June 14, 2013

 Huh!
 I’ll be darned!

-Scrolling through 20,472 photographs of Isla Mujeres that we have taken in the last few years, I realized that there definitely is a repeat pattern to life here on the island.
+Scrolling through 20,472 photographs of Isla Mujeres we have taken in the last few years, I realized there definitely is a repeat pattern to life here on the island.

 June is prime time for the boisterous political parades.
 The campaign for Governor of the State of Quintana Roo was in June 2009.
-The campaigning for Presidente of Isla Mujeres occurred in June 2010, and it is happening right now in June 2013.
-Typically the state and federal elections are every six years, while local elections are every three years.
-The mandate for our local Presidente, Hugo Sanchez, was a bit shorter as the election officials wanted to synchronize the dates, statewide.
+The campaign for Presidente of Isla Mujeres occurred in June 2010, and it is happening again in June 2013.
+State and federal elections are held every six years, while local elections are held every three years.
+The mandate for our local Presidente, Hugo Sanchez, was a bit shorter as the election officials wanted to synchronize the dates statewide.

 2009 State elections

-This year a storm sat overtop of Isla for about a week, before grudgingly moving on to Florida, where it became Tropical Storm Andrea - the first named storm of 2013.
-Andrea set records for the amount of rainfall in various parts of the USA, and probably here on Isla.
-I have seen reports of up to two feet of rain for the week.
+This year, a storm sat over Isla for about a week before grudgingly moving on to Florida, where it became Tropical Storm Andrea - the first named storm of 2013.
+TS Andrea set rainfall records in various parts of the USA, and probably here on Isla.
+I have seen reports of up to 2 feet of rain for the week.
 That’s a lot of water!

 So much water that two separate sightings of crocodiles swimming on roadways were reported; one in the hotel zone in Cancun, and one in the area by the Hacienda Mundaca Park on Isla.